Skip to content

 Execution Context: Subprocess in parent directory (worktree doesn't exist yet)

-Use cases: Pre-flight validation, resource availability checks, branch name validation, disk space checks
+Use cases: Pre-flight validation, resource availability checks, branch name validation

 The pre_create hook is the first hook that can prevent worktree creation by exiting with a non-zero status.
 Unlike other hooks that show error output but continue the operation, if a pre_create hook fails, autowt will completely abort worktree creation.